Popular words in English. A list of basic English words for live communication. Greetings and farewells

 How to learn English words for business

-Do not be afraid, everything is the same here as in the study of general English.
-The main thing is to choose the necessary sources of study.
-It is worth focusing on a video on a topic that is relevant to you.
+Don't be afraid, everything here is the same as in learning general English.
+The main thing is to select the necessary sources of study.
+It is worth focusing on videos on a topic that is relevant to you.

-When choosing a textbook, it is also worth considering the business area that you need.
-Studying business English with a teacher, he will help you to place all the accents correctly and focus on the topics that you need, whether it is business, aviation or agriculture.
+When choosing a textbook, you should also consider the business area you need.
+By studying business English with a teacher, he will help you place all the accents correctly and focus on the topics that you need, be it business, aviation or agriculture.

 Do you need a mentor?
-Of course no one can say, for example, how to learn English words in 5 minutes;) But m We will select the best teacher who will lead you to the result.
+Of course no one can say, for example, how to learn English words in 5 minutes;) But m We will select the best teacher who will lead you to results.
 Set goals and achieve them!
-There is nothing unattainable, the main thing is to correctly prioritize and understand what to work on.
+Nothing is unattainable, the main thing is to set your priorities correctly and understand what to work on.

 Good luck on your way to perfection!

-Let's talk about free resources, thanks to which you can easily memorize unfamiliar words.
+Let's talk about free resources that make it easy to memorize unfamiliar words.

 How to learn English words without cramming and boring exercises?
 To memorize new vocabulary, we offer several interesting sites where you can expand your vocabulary for free and even help those in need without spending a penny from your personal funds.
 How to do it?
 Read below.

-Let's start with our favorite site, quizlet.com.
-We choose it for effective word memorization methods, as well as a modern and concise design.
-And Quizlet is suitable for both beginners and those who speak English at a level.
+Let's start with our favorite - quizlet.com.
+We choose it for its effective methods of memorizing words, as well as its modern and sleek design.
+Quizlet is also suitable for both beginners and those who speak English at a level.

-In Quizlet, you can not only choose from ready-made learning modules, but also create your own.
-To do this, you need to make a list of unfamiliar words and find a translation for them.
+In Quizlet, you can not only choose ready-made learning modules, but also create your own.
+To do this, you need to make a list of unfamiliar words and choose a translation for them.
 The resource will automatically offer you translation options, and if they do not suit you, you can enter your own.
-After saving the learning module, go to the "Cards" section - here you can view the words and listen to the pronunciation.
-In the next section - "Memorization" - you will select the translation for the words.
-If you make a mistake, then you will meet the word again, and then again, and so on until you remember it.
-In the Writing and Spelling sections, you will memorize how a word is spelled.
-And at the end, you can take a test that will check your knowledge of the entire vocabulary of the training module.
+After saving the training module, go to the “Cards” section - here you can view the words and listen to the pronunciation.
+In the next section - “Memorization” - you will select translations for words.
+If you make a mistake, the word will appear to you again, and then again, and so on until you remember it.
+In the Writing and Spelling sections, you will remember how to spell a word.
+And at the end, you can take a test that will test your knowledge of all the vocabulary of the training module.

 2.Learn English

-Check out learnenglish.de for electronic flashcards.
-The creators of the site offer three stages of learning new words:
+Check out the website learnenglish.de, here you will find electronic flash cards.
+The site's creators offer three stages of learning new words:

-1. First, you scan the words and try to remember them by associating them with the picture.
+1. First, you look at the words and try to remember them by association with the picture.

 2. Then they show you a picture for a while, and you try to remember the word.